 And why this detour?
-Why does a company that wants to hire 50 employees first create a “cool” image brochure instead of simply saying in which positions employees are being sought?
-Because it's so hip today?
+Why does a company that is 50 Employees wants to hire, first of all a “cool” image brochure, instead of simple clear to say in which positions employees are wanted?
+Because this is so “hip” today?

-I then forwarded the gentlemen then first to my internal job board: Sure you can Best of HR – Berufebilder.de® looking for employees, I like to pass on jobs - but please so that job seekers really have something of it and know immediately what it is about.
+I then forwarded the gentlemen to my internal job exchange: Of course, you can click on Best of HR - Berufebilder.de® look for employees free of charge, I like to mediate jobs - but please in such a way that job seekers really benefit from it and immediately know what it is about.

 Job advertisements remain the most important

-Because: Job advertisements are still the most important medium through which job seekers and employers can find each other for the first time with specific offers.
-At the same time, media habits and expectations of applicants have changed drastically in recent years due to the increasing use of social media.
+Denn: Jobs are still the most important medium through which job seekers and employers find each other with concrete offers for the first time.
+At the same time, the media habits and expectations of applicants have changed drastically in recent years due to the increasing use of social media.

-There are numerous studies on what employers notice in Spe online job advertisements.
-The criteria that have repeatedly been mentioned, as I have been able to determine over the years, are: easy to find the job advertisement, authenticity, employer branding and textual implementation of the description.
-This clearly shows that applicants simply want to know what to expect in a company.
+In addition to what employers in spe Online-Job advertisements are taken into account, there are numerous studies.
+The criteria that are mentioned again and again, as I have noticed over the years, are: good findability of the job advertisement, authenticity employer branding and text Implementation the description.
+This clearly shows that applicants simply want to know what awaits them in a company.

 All the bells and whistles that companies, often advised by agencies, like to showcase, falls behind.
 The cool graphic design of a job advertisement is often just as irrelevant to applicants as interactive games.
 Videos and social media are only interesting because one hopes for a little more insight here.

-Candidates always want a clearer language as well as more precise job descriptions and requirement profiles.
-One of our readers, for example, requested “a clearer emphasis on the focus of the work in the advertisements”, and another “more specific information on embedding the task in the organizational structure”.
+Candidates always want clearer language and more precise task descriptions and requirement profiles.
+One of our readers, for example, requested “a clearer emphasis on the focus of work in the advertisements”, another “more specific information on embedding the task in the organizational structure”.

-By the way: HR personnel often state on request that findability, authenticity and textual implementation are particularly important to them.
-Maybe you should start sweeping in front of your own door and not expect something from others that you don't feel like doing yourself?
+By the way: also HR When asked, they often state that findability, authenticity and textual implementation are particularly important to them.
+Perhaps one should start to sweep one's own door and not expect something from others that one does not expect oneself Lust Has?

 Employer branding: which professions are sexy?

-A lack of authenticity then unfortunately also means that applicants of many professions have a completely wrong picture.
-Misdirected employer branding, so to speak.
-In practice it looks like this: Journalists and architects are creative.
-Bankers, business consultants and IT professionals, on the other hand, are considered boring.
-And many other exciting jobs are not even known to young applicants.
+Unfortunately, a lack of authenticity also means that applicants have a completely wrong image of many professions.
+Misguided employer branding, so to speak.
+In practice it looks like this: journalists and architects are creative. bankers, management consultants and IT-Experts, on the other hand, are considered boring as fuck.
+And many other exciting professions are not even known to young applicants.

-A survey of ElitePartner's online dating service shows how much career desires are still clichés, which asked which professional groups have the best cards when choosing a partner.
-Accordingly, everyone likes doctors, whether male or female.
+A survey conducted by the online dating service ElitePartner, which asked which professional groups had the best cards when choosing a partner, shows how much career aspirations are still associated with clichés.
+Accordingly, everyone likes doctors, whether male or female Ms..
 Architects are almost as attractive.
 Bank clerks and computer specialists are not very popular with the opposite sex.

 Prefer creative than banker?